 Such reasoning explains two tactical principles of interest rate policy.
-First, the interbank rate target is changed only when a near-term reversal is relatively unlikely to be desirable ex post.
+First, the inter-bank rate target is changed only when a near term reversal is relatively unlikely to be desirable ex post.
 Second, a central bank is usually inclined to stick with a target change for a period of time, even if subsequent events suggest that the target change should be reversed quickly.
-In other words, one observes a degree of inertia in a central bank's interest rate policy instrument.

-To strengthen its leverage over longer-term rates (with a minimum of volatility in short rates), a central bank accompanies interest rate target changes with discount (lombard) rate changes, and verbal statements.
-For instance, longer-term rates in the United States rise more for a given increase in the federal funds rate when the discount rate is raised together with the funds rate.
-When the Fed wishes to signal that it has reached the top of a sequence of increases in the funds rate, it can make a move without increasing the discount rate.
+In other words, one observes a degree of inertia in a central bank's interest rate policy instrument.27 longer-term rates in the US rise more for a given increase in the federal funds rate, when the discount rate is raised together with the funds rate.28 When the Fed wishes to signal that it has reached the top of a sequence of increases in the funds rate, it can make a move without increasing the discount rate.
 On the other hand, when the Fed reinforces a funds rate target change with a discount rate action, it signals that the target change is likely to persist and that rates are likely to go higher still.